oracle/terraform-provider-oci/website/docs/d/database_db_systems.html.markdown

 * `cluster_name` - The cluster name for Exadata and 2-node RAC virtual machine DB systems.
 The cluster name must begin with an alphabetic character, and may contain hyphens (-).
 Underscores (_) are not permitted.
 The cluster name can be no longer than 11 characters and is not case sensitive.
 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment.
 * `cpu_core_count` - The number of CPU cores enabled on the DB system.
 * `data_storage_percentage` - The percentage assigned to DATA storage (user data and database files).
 The remaining percentage is assigned to RECO storage (database redo logs, archive logs, and recovery manager backups).
 Accepted values are 40 and 80.
 The default is 80 percent assigned to DATA storage.
 Not applicable for virtual machine DB systems.
+Required for BMDBs.
 * `data_storage_size_in_gb` - The data storage size, in gigabytes, that is currently available to the DB system.
 Applies only for virtual machine DB systems.
+Required for VMDBs.
 * `database_edition` - The Oracle Database edition that applies to all the databases on the DB system.
 * `db_system_options` - The DB system options.
 	* `storage_management` - The storage option used in DB system.
 ASM - Automatic storage management LVM - Logical Volume management